-Violate federal, state or local laws.
-Violate Board policy or district administrative regulations.
-4. Advocate the use or advertise the availability of any substance or material that may reasonably be believed to constitute a direct and substantial danger to the health or welfare of students, such as tobacco, alcohol or illegal drugs.
-5. Incite violence.
-6. Advocate use of force or urge violation of federal, state or municipal law, Board policy or district administrative regulations.
-7. Interfere with or advocate interference with the rights of any individual or the orderly operation of the schools and their programs.
-3. Authority Pol.
-707 It is the policy of the Board that district facilities be used in accordance with the guidelines established in Board policy.
-SC 510, 511 The Board prohibits the use of students and staff members for advertising or promoting nonschool organizations, groups or individuals during instructional time or at school-sponsored locations or events not otherwise open to nonschool organizations, groups or individuals.
-4. Delegation of Responsibility The Superintendent or designee shall be responsible for carrying out the provisions of this policy, unless otherwise specifically noted in this policy.
-5. Guidelines Nonschool Activities/Materials The Board recognizes the social and educational values that may be derived from student participation in various activities sponsored by nonschool organizations, groups or individuals, but specifies that unreasonable demands on the time and energies of students and staff by such entities during school hours, or at school-sponsored activities be prevented.
-Requests for student participation in nonschool organizations, groups or individually sponsored activities must be made in writing to the Superintendent or designee in accordance with administrative regulations, written announcements and this policy.
+- 2. Violate federal, state or local laws. - 3.
+Violate Board policy or district regulations. - 4.
+Advocate the use or advertise the availability of any substance or material that may reasonably be believed to constitute a direct and substantial danger to the health or welfare of students, such as tobacco, alcohol or illegal drugs. - 5.
+Incite violence. - 6.
+Advocate use of force or urge violation of federal, state or municipal law, Board policy or district regulations. - 7.
+Interfere with or advocate interference with the rights of any individual or the orderly operation of the schools and their programs. - 3.
+Authority SC 775 Pol.
+707

+It is the policy of the Board that district facilities be used in accordance with the guidelines established in Board policy.

+The Board prohibits the use of students and staff members for advertising or promoting nonschool organizations, groups or individuals during instructional time or at school-sponsored locations or events not otherwise open to nonschool organizations, groups or individuals.

+The Superintendent or designee shall be responsible for carrying out the provisions of this policy, unless otherwise specifically noted in this policy.

+Nonschool Activities/Materials

+The Board recognizes the social and educational values that may be derived from student participation in various activities sponsored by nonschool organizations, groups or individuals, but specifies that unreasonable demands on the time and energies of students and staff by such entities during school hours, or at school-sponsored activities be prevented.

+Requests for student participation in nonschool organizations, groups or individually sponsored activities must be made in writing to the Superintendent or designee in accordance with administrative procedures, written announcements and this policy.